 With Thais in deep depression after two months of red shirt protests, which came to a violent conclusion last week leaving 85 people dead and over 1,000 injured, today’s news that a Thai movie had won the Palme d’Or at the Cannes Film Festival was good news indeed.
 Uncle Boonmee Who Can Recall His Past Lives, directed by Apichatpong Weerasethakul is the first Asian film to win the coveted Palme d’Or since 1997.

-Uncle Bonmee…..by the way, is available on DVD on Amazon complete with English subtitles if you haven’t seen it yet.
-I highly recommend it.
+Uncle Bonmee…..by the way, is available on DVD on many of the major DVD sites online complete with English subtitles.
+If you haven’t seen it yet, I highly recommend it.